Robb-Tran-2001/Eluvio-Challenge---Core-Engineering/README.md

 the offset of the LCS across all strands for general purpose use (-1 if there is none), but it definitely would have been just as easy to find the subtring offset just for the 2 files that my algorithm determined to have the longest common substring.
 This approach reduces runtime to O(n^2) and finding the LCS takes O(m + k), m and k being the length of each string in the pair.
 Thus, it was O(n ^ 2 * (m+k)), a significant improvement.

+EDIT: the suffix tree relies on a package.
+Do ```pip install suffix_trees``` from the terminal to download the package.